Sales vs. RevOps: The Crucial Partnership Driving SMB Growth

 Advantage: Provides senior-level expertise at 30-40% of full-time cost

-When Sales and RevOps work in harmony, SMBs experience what experts call "the revenue multiplier effect."
+When Sales and RevOps work in harmony, SMBs experience what I call "the revenue multiplier effect."
 According to SBI research, this integration typically delivers:

 42% higher annual contract values